Distributed collections

 Listeners¶

-Redisson allows to bind listeners per RMap
+Redisson allows binding listeners per RMap

 RMap